 I’m sure that with a little imagination, you could come up with a ton of different things to track.
 The only way this tracker will work is if you actually fill it out every day.
 You’d be amazed by how little we remember past a day, so don’t try to rely on memory to fill out previous days in your habit tracker.

 I would suggest you do something to make that page in your planner more interesting.
 I like to use color and other pizazz to keep me coming back every day.
 To keep things fresh, I play around with the headers each month, varying between Micron and Tombow brush pens.
-Next month, I might even paint the header with my exciting new Pentel Aquash Water Brush Pens like I did on my Blog Posts idea page.
+Next month, I might even paint the header with my exciting new Pentel Aquash Water Brush Pens.
 I just love playing around to keep things new!

 If you haven’t tried using a habit tracker yet, you should definitely start one.
 Being able to monitor so many aspects of my life has been amazing for building up good habits and decreasing bad ones.
 I also use my habit tracker to set goals and rewards for myself, which helps immensely with pushing myself to new achievements.
 I also love being able to look back several months and see my growth over time.
 Remember that in order to change your life, you must change your habits.
 Using a habit tracker helps you make the small changes each and every day that lead to big results over time.
 What have you got to lose besides a couple of bad habits?